 The Dawg Nation Hockey Foundation exists for one reason, to help adult hockey players and their families in times of crises due to catastrophic injury or illness.
 In January of 2011, a small group of adult recreation league hockey players decided to start the Foundation.
 What started as an idea to honor a fallen friend and “make a difference” has blossomed into an important resource for families in need.

-Since its inception the Foundation has generated over a $1,000,000.
-A remarkable feat for an organization not even five years old.
+Since its inception the Foundation has generated over a $1,200,000.
+A remarkable feat for such a new organization.
 More importantly, we have been able to positively impact the lives of many.
 For the weekend warrior recovering from a nasty injury or a family dealing with a serious illness, Dawg Nation has provided resources and amazing acts of human kindness that have not only changed the lives of our recipients, but also our volunteers at the same time.

 It has been an amazing journey so far, and absolutely could not have occurred without the countless volunteer hours of many, and the incredible generosity of many more.

 If you haven’t had a chance yet, please take a few minutes to check out our “Giving Back” page.
 Our recipients are a very diverse group of men and women, and they’re young and not so young.
 But what they all have in common is that they’re part of our hockey community, and they’ve gone through a difficult period of their lives.
 Dawg Nation exists to help these people.

 Our work has really just begun!
 We’re picking up steam- more and more people are hearing about us, and are asking how they can join our great cause.